ASL University | Bookstore | Catalog | Dictionary | Lessons | Resources | Syllabi | Library

 Gallaudet University in Washington D.C. is the only liberal arts college for deaf and hard of hearing students.
 The University has over a hundred years of history behind it.
 It is responsible for producing many leaders in the deaf and hard of hearing community.
 The University has progressed into much more than a place to learn for its students.
 Although the University has experienced many trials and tribulations it is a respected school and carries great honor in its name.

 Gallaudet University 2008 ira meinhofer Gallaudet University is named after Thomas Hopkins Gallaudet, who was born is Philadelphia, Pennsylvania in 1787.
 Mr. Gallaudet was a brilliant student and entered Yale University at the age of 14.
-He graduated from Yale first in his class three years later.
+He graduated from Yale first in his class four years later.
 Having deep Protestant roots, Mr. Gallaudet decided to join the ministry.
 Reverend Gallaudet meet Dr. Mason Cogswell and his daughter Alice.
 The child was deaf and Mr. Gallaudet and the girls father were concerned about the child's education.
-Dr. Cogswell persuaded Mr. Gallaudet to travel to England and study their methods of teaching deaf students.
-He was very pleased with his findings and traveled home with a companion and the two started the first school for the deaf, the American School for the Deaf.
+Dr. Cogswell persuaded Mr. Gallaudet to travel to Europe and study their methods of teaching deaf students.
+He was displeased with his findings therefore he continued his travels to France, where he met Laurent Clerc at the Paris Institute.
+Gallaudet then convinced Clerc to travel home with him and the two started the first school for the deaf, the American School for the Deaf.
 Alice was one of the first students and the school still educates today.

 The University began when Amos Kendall donated two acres of his land in Washington D.C. for deaf and blind students that were seeking aide.
 Mr. Kendall became involved with the children and petitioned the court to make them his wards.
 Kendall received aide from the government and began the Columbia Institute for the Instruction for the Deaf and Dumb.
 He made Thomas Hopkins Gallaudet's son, Edward Miner Gallaudet, the superintendent of the school.
 At the turn of the 20th century Gallaudet University briefly shifted to more technical fields of study.
 However, when Dr. Percival Hall became the second president of Gallaudet University he made the curriculum more liberal.
 In 1954, by an act of Congress, the Institution's name was changed to Gallaudet College.
 The 1970's continued as a period of growth for the University.
 The school was being effected by laws passed by the government that involved disabled individuals.
 Gallaudet University expanded its program to meet the demands of the new laws.